MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 The final phase of a phishing-resistant passwordless deployment is enforcing the use of phishing-resistant credentials.
-The primary mechanism for doing this in Microsoft Entra ID is Conditional Access Authentication Strengths.
-Microsoft recommends taking a persona-based approach for enforcement that leverages a user/device pair methodology.
-For example, an enforcement rollout could follow the pattern below:
+The primary mechanism for doing this in Microsoft Entra ID is [Conditional Access authentication strengths](concept-authentication-strengths.md#authentication-strengths).
+Microsoft recommends you approach enforcement for each persona based on a user/device pair methodology.
+For example, an enforcement rollout could follow this pattern:

 1. Information workers on Windows and iOS
 1. Information workers on macOS and Android